 - It is the responsibility of the Department to analyze requests, examine them critically in a broader context, make final recommendations to the Minister of Canadian Heritage and manage the decisional and administrative process.
-In its analysis of requests, the Department will take into special consideration the funding priorities defined by the community sector. - The Minister is responsible for making the final decision on the specific allocation of funding in accordance to terms and conditions in force at the Department. - In order to maintain transparency, the final decision regarding allocation of funds will be communicated to the community's principal governance and representation structures, as well as the general public, following the Minister's approval. - Canadian Heritage is responsible for determining procedures and tools relating to the presentation and analysis of requests.
-The Department recognizes the consequences that its policies and funding practices may have on the evolution of the relationship and on the strengthening of the community sector's capacity for action, and takes them into consideration.
+In its analysis of requests, the Department will take into consideration the proposals of the Funding Evaluation and Recommendations Committee regarding the allocation of funding. - The Minister is responsible for making the final decision on the specific allocation of funding in accordance to terms and conditions in force at the Department. - In order to maintain transparency, the decision regarding allocation of funds will be communicated to the Funding Evaluation and Recommendations Committee and to the public, following the Minister's approval. - Canadian Heritage is responsible for determining procedures and tools relating to the presentation and analysis of requests.
+The Department will provide the necessary support and act as the secretariat for the Evaluation and Recommendations Committee.
+The Department recognizes the consequences that its policies and funding practices may have on the evolution of the relationship and on the strengthening of the Acadian and Francophone community sector's capacity for action, and takes them into consideration.
 Tools will be developed with due attention to simplifying the administrative requirements, while respecting the terms and conditions of the Program and the Department's accountability framework, which may be modified from time to time.